F-L-X-S/BusBricks/README.md

 The separation of inter-service- and inter-mcu-communication-rules requires a separation of the software modules. <br><br>

 ##### Service-Layer
 **Services** are defined in the **service-layer**.
-All implementations in the service-layer are Service-specific and therefore they should not be dependent the chosen communication-interface.
+All implementations in the service-layer are Service-specific and therefore they should not depend on the chosen communication-interface.
 That means, the service-layer-modules should be **reusable, independent which communication-interface the host-device supports**.

 ##### Communication-Layer
 Modules being part of the Communication-Layer are specific for the chosen bus (e.g. I2C, OneWire, Musbus-rtu...) the host device provides.
 They are responsible for **applying the bus-protocol-specific rules (e.g. CRC-check and -calculation, communication-timeouts, framelength...) to the content (PDU)** provided by the services. <br>